Regan298/Disaster-Master/Documentation/FinalReport.md

 ## 1. Project Objectives

-To create a disaster simulator software product for training disaster relief workers, in which is more effective for the trainees and trainers than their current manual solution to the problem of simulating disasters.
+To create a disaster simulator software product for training disaster relief workers, in which is more effective for the trainees and trainers than their current solution to the problem of manually simulating disasters.
 This is ensured for by way of automating many current manual actions involved during the scenario for the trainers, in addition to increasing simulation immersion for the trainees.
+A portable offline solution would also allow for use in adverse conditions such as during disasters.
 Moreover, this product would also enable for the generation of a structured analysis report of the trainees, regarding actions that they invoked in response to simulation events, throughout each disaster simulation.

 ## 2. Summary of Project Results

 This Team has produced a product that is capable of increasing efficiency and immersion of manual approaches to disaster simulation.
 This was achieved as a result of implementing and designing a grouping of key disaster simulation required features for the intended user base.
-These features are Inclusive of, however not limited to; Scenario: Creation, Event Management/Displaying, Entity Communication and Reflection Documentation.
-The team believes that within these product features the client will be satisfied by the level of quality delivered.
+These features are inclusive of, however not limited to; Scenario Creation, Event Management/Displaying, Dynamic Environments Adaptability, Entity Communication, and Reflection Documentation.
+The team believes that within these product features the client will be satisfied by the level of quality delivered as they directly help the training of disaster relief workers.

 ## 3. Original and Delivered Scope